Sports Product Design at the UO in Portland

 SPD 605: Reading

 SPD 606: Special Problems

 Student Spotlight: Ezra Ende

 As a designer specializing in gear for MMA athletes, Sports Product Design student Ezra Ende (class of 2021) never expected to design a wheelchair.
 But after engaging with senior communities in Professor Susan Sokolowsk’s course on universal aging—made possible by a Tinker Hatfield Award for Innovation—Ende learned that the mobility tool needed updating.
 Ezra created the “Glide” wheelchair to improve overall user comfort and the ease and safety of the footholds.
 His design recently won the international A’Design award for the “Differently Abled and Seniors’ Assistance” category.

 Associate Professor Susan Sokolowski

-Susan Sokolowski, founder and director of the Sports Product Design program, remembers playing soccer as a kid in ill-fitting gear.
+Professor Susan Sokolowski, founder the Sports Product Design program, remembers playing soccer as a kid in ill-fitting gear.

 “I was a Title IX athlete, and always wondered why I had to wear boy’s and men’s uniforms,” Sokolowski said.

 Sokolowski’s desire to design gear specifically for female-bodied athletes led her to research and teach inclusive design for female-bodied firefighters, disabled athletes, aging populations, and more.
 Her dedication to underrepresented groups has resulted in more than 40 patents.